 Many PR campaigns fail to deliver required results.
 That’s a waste of time and resources which tech startups can ill-afford.
-Every situation is different but here are five PR mistakes which early stage companies often make:
+Every situation is different but thanks to local SEO services for their help and advise here are five PR mistakes which early stage companies often make:

 1. Hiring a PR firm too soon